SofiaTejada-ai/calorie-cam/README.md

 #Calorie-Cam

-Upload a photo of your meal → get per-item calorie estimates in seconds.
+Upload a photo of your meal to get per-item calorie estimates in seconds.
 Powered by FastAPI + YOLOv8 (segmentation) on the back-end and Streamlit on the front-end.

 ![demo](docs/demo.gif)